renexdev/programming_notes/inheritance.md

 }
 ```
 In case of Multiple Inheritance, constructors of base classes are always called in derivation order **from left to right** and Destructors are called in reverse order.

+####**Overloading v.s.
+Overriding**
+THey are different concepts.
+Overloading: same function name, different arguments.
+(This has nothing to do with inheritance.)
+Overriding: same function name, same arguemnts.
+Used in derived class.